Submitty/submitty.github.io/_docs/developer/GSOC2018_GaganKumar.md

   - Thread list paging ([#2473](https://github.com/Submitty/Submitty/pull/2473))

   Forum page has thread list in the left column.
 However, as the semester grows, the number of threads can dramatically increase the page loading time.
-Introducing paging in thread list not only decreases the page loading time but it also enhances user experience by loading limited threads in a view at a time .
+Introducing paging in thread list not only decreases the page loading time but it also enhances the user experience by loading limited threads in a view at a time.

 - Merge Common Threads
   - Forum: Show Merged threads ([#2599](https://github.com/Submitty/Submitty/pull/2599))